Chart Color Schemes

 Croydon Hills features high concentrations of family households, with a higher-than-average median household size

 Family households account for 86.7% of all households, including 47.7% couples with children, 27.0% couples without children, and 11.3% single parent families.
-Non-family households constitute the remaining 13.3%, with lone person households at 12.3% and group households comprising 1.0%.
+Non-family households make up the remaining 13.3%, with lone person households at 12.3% and group households comprising 1.0%.
 The median household size is 2.9 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households